Registration / Re-registration

 I have been on a leave of absence from my studies for over two years.
 What should I do?

-You must submit a request for permission to resume your studies to the University’s Continuing Education Office to determine whether you qualify for initial training or potentially funded continuing education.
+You must submit a request for permission to resume your studies to the University’s Continuing Education Office to determine whether you qualify for undergraduate or continuing education, which may be eligible for funding.

 While waiting for a response from another educational institution, I enrolled at the University of Montpellier.
 What should I do if I change my mind about my future studies?